Your most popular EOFY questions, answered

-Taxes may be one of the two most important things in the world of finance but this doesn’t mean there’s never a certainty about them.
+Taxes might be one of the two most important things in life but it doesn’t mean that there is always certainty around them.

-The approaching close of the financial year (EOFY) will mean that numerous small business owners will seek the assistance of a professional accountant to ensure that they have their finances in the right place.
-To help you make the most of the time you spend with them, we’ve talked to two top small-business accountants who have provided their most frequently asked questions about EOFY from their clients to give you an advantage.
+The looming approach of the close of the financial year (EOFY) means the majority of small-business owners will need the assistance of a professional accountant to ensure that all their financial affairs are in order.
+To help you make most of your time with them, we’ve talked to two top small-business accountants who have shared their most common EOFY questions from clients in order to help you get an advantage.

-There’s more than one method.
-One method would be to claim it on a kilometre allowance – that will reimburse the cost for your business and doesn’t have any income implications for your personal income.
+There’s many ways to.
+One method would be to claim it on an allowance for kilometres – which reimburses the cost for your business and does not have income ramifications for you as an individual.

 There are certain requirements for the keeping of a logbook.
-If you do have the log of your meetings and activities through your email, it could be sufficient to justify your claim.
+However, if there is an inventory of your events and activities through your email, that can be sufficient to justify your claim.

-Q. I’ve made an amount of money.
-Should I consider buying an automobile at the end of the calendar year to lower tax?
+Q. I’ve made some decent money.
+Do I need to buy an automobile at the close of the year in order to avoid tax?

-If you decide to purchase a car it should be about cash flow instead of tax.
-You don’t get a real advantage from purchasing a vehicle right at the end of your year as a trader.
-You’re better off assessing your cash flow at beginning of the year in order to increase the depreciation allowance as well as any interest.
+When you buy a vehicle you should make the purchase about cash flow, not tax.
+You don’t get a real benefit from buying a car right at the end of the year you’ve been trading.
+You’re better off assessing your cash flow at the starting of your year in order to maximize your allowance for depreciation as well as any interest.

 Q. I’ve got no cash.
-How do I make my payment for tax?
+What can I do to make my payment for tax?

-The alternative is that you can approach companies that offer tax pooling.
-They’re able to pay for your tax bills through a pooling arrangement , and the interest rates are usually much lower than the tax department.
+Another option is that you can approach companies that offer tax pooling.
+They’re able fund your tax payment via a pooling agreement and the interest rate is usually significantly lower than taxes paid by tax departments.
 It’s also a lot more flexible.

-There is no simple answer that can be standardized because it is wildly different according to your business structure, the taxes you are legally obligated to pay, and the type of business you operate in.
+There isn’t a quick answer that can be standardized since it differs widely in relation to the business structure you have and the tax you are paying and the sector you operate in.

-We generally recommend that clients save between 20 and 25% of their earnings to cover income tax and GST, Accident Compensation Corporation (ACC) levies , and any small surprise during the year.
+We typically recommend that clients set aside between 20 and 25 percent of their turnover to help cover income tax or GST Accident Compensation Corporation (ACC) levies and any little surprises throughout the year.

-Q. Should I be GST registered for the next financial year?
+Q. Should I be GST-registered for the coming year?

-The answer is different for each business owner depending on their industry, the market they want to target and turnover.
+The answer is different for each business owner depending on industry, target market and turnover.

-You can voluntarily register in the event that you’re planning to cross the threshold, or are engaging in an activity in which GST will be contained in your industry prices as a rule.
+You are free to sign up in the event that you’re planning to cross the threshold or are undertaking an activity where GST will be contained in industry costs as a standard.

 Q. Do I require a stocktake?

-The simple solution is yes.
-There is an exemption which lets those with low valuations of inventory to estimate the amount of stock they have available.
-However, if you’re operating a business that sells products, it is important to know precisely how many things you have to sell.
+The short conclusion is that yes.
+There is an exemption which lets those with low valuations of inventory to estimate the stock they have in their inventory.
+But if you’re in the business of selling products, it is important to be aware of the number of items are available to sell.

-This process also identifies SLOBS (slow-moving and obsolete stocks) and allows you to get rid of it and not order it again, thus improving your cash flow.
+This method also detects SLOBS (slow-moving and obsolete inventory) and allows you to get rid of the item and not purchase it once more, which will improve the flow of cash.

 Q. Can I do my EOFY taxes myself?

-Yes, you can, but will you do it right?
-The software available today allows you to easily run an income and loss and to file a tax return with the tax department.
-But it doesn’t tell you what you may and can’t claim, and it does not take a deeper review of your financial situation.
+Of course you can however, can you do it right?
+The software available today can make it simple to track profits and losses, and to file a tax return with the tax department.
+But it doesn’t tell you what you can and can’t claim, and it doesn’t take a closer look at your overall financial situation.

-Do you want to do it right this tax season?
-Talk to your accountant about making sure you’ve checked all the right boxes.
+Want to get it right this tax season?
+Talk to your accountant about checking all the boxes.

 Unsecured Business Lending NZ Services